 In the short term, Micron’s share price is likely to be affected by sentiment in the semiconductor industry and the broader market, but further weakness would offer long term investors an opportunity.

 If you'd like to see what analysts are forecasting going forward, you should check out our free report on Micron Technology .

 We don't want to rain on the parade too much, but we did also find 1 warning sign for Micron Technology that you need to be mindful of.

 Of course, you might find a fantastic investment by looking at a few good candidates .
 So take a peek at this free list of companies with a strong growth track record, trading on a P/E below 20x.

 Simply Wall St analyst Richard Bowman and Simply Wall St have no position in any of the companies mentioned.
 This article is general in nature.
+We provide commentary based on historical data and analyst forecasts only using an unbiased methodology and our articles are not intended to be financial advice.
 It does not constitute a recommendation to buy or sell any stock and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.